TanXiao/RSVA11001-Adapter/MobileClientAnalysis.md

 <td>Payload</td>
 </tr>

-This message format is from here on out referred to as Type-Length- Value or TLV for short.
+This message format is from here on out referred to as Type-Length-Value or TLV for short.

 The following TLV message types have been observed to be sent by the server.